yuanqing/abstract-backup/README.md

     $ npx abstract-backup <token>
     ```

-    Alternatively, do:
+    Alternatively:

     ```sh
     $ export ABSTRACT_TOKEN=<token>
     $ npx abstract-backup
     ```

-4. `abstract-backup` will download and write all your Sketch files to an `./abstract-backup` folder.
-Change this via the `--directory` flag.
+4. `abstract-backup` will download and write all your Sketch files, organised by project, to an `./abstract-backup` folder.
+Change this via the `--directory` flag:

+    ```sh
+    $ npx abstract-backup --directory sketch
+    ```

 ## Installation